marcgg/marcgg.github.com/_posts/2015-06-04-getting-started-with-elixir-processes.md

 ---
 layout: post
 title: Getting Started With Elixir Processes
-description: Here are some very simple examples tu better understand how to spawn and manipulate processes using Elixir.
+description: Here are some very simple examples to better understand how to spawn and manipulate processes using Elixir.
 blog: true
 category: blog
 tag: Elixir